-The Community Conversations programme
+The community conversations programme

 Overall, the aim of the project 'Citizens at the Heart: A Citizen Centred Approach to Tackling Hate Crime' project was to tackle prejudice and respond to hate crime in Nottingham.
-Led by Nottingham City Council, the project sought to improve the way that Police, Council and voluntary sector meet the complex and varying needs of hate crime victims whilst also supporting communities to resist narratives of hate crime, extremism, bias and intolerance.
-This was in line with the five themes of the UK Government's national action plan (2016, 2018) on hate crime, namely: (1) Preventing hate crime by dealing with the beliefs and attitudes that can lead to hate crime; (2) Responding to hate crime in our communities with the aim of reducing the number of hate crimes and incidents; (3) Increasing the reporting of hate crime; (4) Improving support for the victims of hate crime; (5) Building our understanding of hate crime.
+Led by Nottingham City Council, the project sought to improve the way that police, council and voluntary sector meet the complex and varying needs of hate crime victims while also supporting communities to resist narratives of hate crime, extremism, bias and intolerance.
+This was in line with the five themes of the UK Government's (2016, 2018) national action plan on hate crime, namely: (1) Preventing hate crime by dealing with the beliefs and attitudes that can lead to hate crime; (2) Responding to hate crime in our communities with the aim of reducing the number of hate crimes and incidents; (3) Increasing the reporting of hate crime; (4) Improving support for the victims of hate crime; (5) Building our understanding of hate crime.

-The project took place in 2019-2021 and comprised of two streams of work: 'Communities Tackling Hate' and 'Enhanced Options Model for victims.'
-Due to word restrictions, this article focuses on the findings based on the 'Communities Tackling Hate' element of the project (specifically, community conversations) whilst an article focusing on 'Enhanced Options Model for victims' is in progress.
+The project took place in 2019 to 2021 and comprised two streams of work: 'Communities Tackling Hate' and 'Enhanced Options Model for Victims'.
+Due to word restrictions, this article focuses on the findings based on the 'Communities Tackling Hate' element of the project (specifically, community conversations) while an article focusing on 'Enhanced Options Model for Victims' is in progress.
 The aim of 'Communities Tackling Hate' was to equip communities and citizens to challenge intolerance and hate and to produce counter-narratives, functioning to build community resilience and promoting individuals and communities as active agents of change.
-Key activities of 'Communities Tackling Hate' included the 'counternarratives', which were delivered via community conversations.
-Community conversations covered a variety of relevant topics, for example, misogyny, racism, disablism, Islamophobia, Antisemitism, homophobia, transphobia, Black Lives Matter, Covid-19 hate crimes, modernday slavery, female genital mutilation, and the rise of the far-right.
-Relatedly, community conversations were often facilitated with the support of local organisations, including, inter alia: Communities Inc, Small Steps Big Changes, Nottingham Women's Centre, Karimia Institute - Trust Building Project, Tim Parry Jonathan Ball Peace Foundation, New Art Exchange, ChalleNGe Nottingham, Nergiz Kurdish Women's Group, Nottingham Muslim Women's Network, Equation, Disability Support, Nottinghamshire Mencap, National Holocaust Centre.
+Key activities of 'Communities Tackling Hate' included the 'counter-narratives', which were delivered via community conversations.
+Community conversations covered a variety of relevant topics, for example, misogyny, racism, disablism, Islamophobia, Antisemitism, homophobia, transphobia, Black Lives Matter, COVID-19 hate crimes, modern-day slavery, female genital mutilation, and the rise of the far-right.
+Relatedly, community conversations were often facilitated with the support of local organisations, including, inter alia: Communities Inc, Small Steps Big Changes, Nottingham Women's Centre, Karimia Institute-Trust Building Project, Tim Parry Jonathan Ball Peace Foundation, New Art Exchange, ChalleNGe Nottingham, Nergiz Kurdish Women's Group, Nottingham Muslim Women's Network, Equation, Disability Support, Nottinghamshire Mencap, and the National Holocaust Centre.